Resources for Computing Undergraduates

-- To access the eJournals, eBooks and databases from outside the DIT network see the Off Campus Access link.
+- To access the eJournals, eBooks and databases outside the DIT network use the Off Campus Access link

 - Exam papers: access point and information for online papers

-- Final Year Projects from previous years can be viewed at the library desk.
-Click here for the DT204 projects listing.
+- Final year projects from previous years are available to view at the library desk.
+Click here to find your class list.

-- How to Use the Library: full Library Guides listing
+- How to use the Library : full help guides listing

-Start by trying the Pinakes Subject Launchpad and a few of the following links:
+Try the Pinakes Subject Launchpad or some of the following links:

 Kevin St Guides to Project Resources